nle641999/Tasty-Tunage/README.md

 - IF the sample has a track on Spotify
 - THEN I am redirected to the sample's Genius page
 - IF the sample doesn't have a track on Genius page
-- THEN I am presented with nothing
+- THEN I am presented with nothing!

 ## APIs
 - GeniusAPI